 And this is where having a multifactor rating model is so valuable.

-That’s exactly what we have with Green Zone Ratings — which is absolutely free for you to use, no strings attached!
+That’s exactly what we have with Stock Power Ratings — which is absolutely free for you to use, no strings attached!

-My six-factor Green Zone model rates stocks on growth metrics, including sales, net income and earnings-per-share growth rates, over multiple time frames.
+My six-factor Stock Power Ratings model rates stocks on growth metrics, including sales, net income and earnings-per-share growth rates, over multiple time frames.
 This helps me find the market’s high-growth companies.

 But it also rates stocks on value, size and volatility as countermeasures, so to speak, to a stock’s growth rating.